jliu389/QTM-350/README.md

         return positive, negative
 ```

-## here we sort the 15 words that contribute to rightness the most, and the 15 words that contribute the most to falsity.
+Here we sort the 15 words that contribute to rightness the most, and the 15 words that contribute the most to falsity.

 ```
 def file_to_numpy(filename):